 Neutering can greatly reduce the risks of developing prostatic problems, or neoplasia in male dogs and cats.

 Spaying or neutering reduces the incidence of some behavioral problems like marking the house with urine, roaming around, and fighting.

-Dental disease is a common problem for dogs and cats especially as they are getting older.
+Dental disease is a common problem for dogs and cats especially as they age.
 Bad breath (halitosis) is one of the most common clinical presentations of dental disease.
-If your pet
+If your pet has a painful

-has a painful mouth is can lead to loss of appetite, becoming less active, or depressed. read more
+mouth, it can lead to loss of appetite, becoming less active, depressed, and lead to other more serious health issues. read more

 Heartworm testing, prevention and treatment

-We recommend getting your pet tested for Heartworm infection every year.
+We recommend getting your pet tested for Heartworm disease every year.
 If the test comes back negative, your animal can be started on heartworm prevention medications.
 If the test comes back

-positive, we recommend starting the treatment of your dog. read more
+positive, we recommend starting your dog on heartworm treatment. read more

 Pain prevention and control